-Memphasys' Diversity policy was reviewed by the Board in June 2017 without change.
-The policy is available in the Corporate Governance section of the company's website, at www.memphasys.com.
+Memphasys' Diversity policy was reviewed by the Board in June 2018 without change.
+The policy is available in the Corporate Governance section of the Company's website, at www.memphasys.com.
 The policy states Memphasys' general principles in relation to diversity within the organisation.
-Memphasys is an inclusive workplace that values diversity which encompasses nationality, age and religious beliefs as well as gender diversity.
+Memphasys is an inclusive workplace that values diversity which encompasses nationality, age, religious beliefs, sexual orientation as well as gender diversity.

 Directors have not adopted specific gender targets for the Board, senior executives or for employees generally.
-Memphasys Limited has only 6 employees and directors are of the view that specific targets are not necessary given the company's size and current stage of development.
-The Board also believes that gender diversity has already been achieved with a small professional staff of 3 males and 3 females, one of whom is Executive Chairman of the company.
+Memphasys Limited has only 6 employees and directors are of the view that specific targets are not necessary given the Company's size and current stage of development.
+The Board also believes that gender diversity has already been achieved with a small professional staff of 3 males and 3 females, one of whom is the Executive Chairman of the Company.
 Memphasys is an equal opportunity employer.